Negative-light/PUBLIC_VUALT/jeremiah-thrive-in-exile.md

 ## Applications

 ### Thrive In Exile
 The first thing that stuck out like a sore thumb to me was in verse 4-7 where God calls the people to go on with everyday life.
-To have families and to even make [[🏙️Babylon|Babylon]] thrive.
+To have families and to even make [[nation-babylon|Babylon]] thrive.

 There are many directions we can take this:
 - Do your best where God has you.
 That is really the explicit call here.